-Due to the COVID-19 situation a lot of International Experience Canada (IEC) 2020 participants are struggling to try to figure out what to do if they can not return back to their home countries, but their IEC work permits are about to expire.
-What can be done in this situation?
+Due to the COVID-19 situation, many International Experience Canada (IEC) participants are struggling to figure out what to do if they cannot return back to their home countries, but their IEC work permits are about to expire.
+What do you do in this situation?

 IRCC makes it very easy for you to do this online through your MyCIC account, you just need to follow their instructions to avoid any future problems when you try to apply for another permit or even entering Canada in the future.
 Do things right!

-IMPORTANT: This will apply to you as well if you are in Canada and you have a new IEC work permit application currently in progress.
+IMPORTANT: This also applies to you if you are in Canada and you have a new IEC work permit application currently in progress.
 This new IEC application will NOT provide you with implied status.
 International Experience Canada applications are NOT eligible for implied status.
-You are NOT on implied status either, if you have submitted your profile into the Recognized Organization IEC pool and you are currently waiting for an invitation to apply!
+If you have submitted your profile into the Recognized Organization IEC pool and are currently waiting for an invitation to apply, you are NOT on implied status either.

-Example: If you are currently on an IEC Working Holiday in Canada permit and you are applying for a new Young Professional permit under RO status (Recognized Organization), you MUST apply for an extension as a visitor.
-As the RO work permit application will not provide you with implied status or allow you to remain in Canada.
+Example: If you are currently on a Working Holiday in Canada and are applying for a new Young Professional permit under RO status (Recognized Organization), you MUST apply for an extension as a visitor.
+The RO work permit application will not provide you with implied status or allow you to remain in Canada.

 If you are currently on an International Experience Canada work permit: Working Holiday, Young Professional or International Co-op category, that is about to expire, and you are not planning on leaving Canada due to the COVID-19 situation, then you should apply online to extend your stay in Canada.
 Once you do so, you will be allowed to remain in Canada until a decision is made on your new application, in other words, this is also known as “Implied Status”.

 - COVID -19 situation will not be an excuse to overstay in Canada.

 - IRCC will not be waiving extension fees due to COVID-19.
 The visitor extension cost is CAD 100.